Playbook: How to build a business case for a CDP

 - The benefits for marketing, sales, and service: When every team has access to the same information within the same platform, everyone has the ability to orchestrate seamless, informed, personalized customer experiences at every touchpoint.
 Cross-functional collaboration becomes easier, insight-driven engagement strategies are put in place, and customer satisfaction is increased.

-- The benefits for operational efficiency and data management: Combining your data into an enriched single customer view within an easy-to-use CDP creates a number of operational efficiencies.
+- The benefits for operational efficiency and data management: Combining and enriching your data into a single customer view within an easy-to-use CDP creates a number of operational efficiencies.
 IT teams can shift their focus from low-value list queries to more sophisticated analytics, marketers can reduce manual tasks in favor of more strategic priorities, and service team members can respond to tickets more quickly and effectively.

 - The benefits for real-time decision making and analytics: With the ability to self-serve insights, automate campaign activations, and track performance in real time, you can make quicker, smarter decisions.
 This ability to test, learn, and adapt to change will help you boost your agility in an ever-evolving market.